fastify/deepmerge/README.md

 - `symbols` (`boolean`, optional) - should also merge object-keys which are symbols, default is false
 - `all` (`boolean`, optional) - merges all parameters, default is false
 - `mergeArray` (`function`, optional) - provide a function, which returns a function to add custom array merging function
+- `cloneProtoObject` (`function`, optional) - provide a function, which must return a clone of the object with the prototype of the object

 ```js
 const deepmerge = require('@fastify/deepmerge')()